OctopusDeploy/docs/docs/infrastructure/deployment-targets/cloud-target-discovery/index.md

 From **Octopus 2022.3**, AWS steps that support target discovery will allow you to configure the variables above from within the step configuration if they have not been configured within your project yet:

 1. Open the deployment process and navigate to the AWS step
-1. Expand the **Cloud Connections section.
-1. Click the **Amazon Web Services** tile.
-If target discovery variables have not been configured, this will say **Configure Now**.
+1. Expand the **Cloud Connections** section.
+If target discovery variables have not been configured, the **Amazon Web Services** tile will say **Configure**.
+1. Click the **Amazon Web Services** tile to open the **AWS Cloud Connection** drawer.
 1. Choose the credentials to use for target discovery.
 1. Click **Ok**.
 This will save the well-known variables above into your project.

 ![Configuring Cloud Connections for an AWS step](configure-aws-target-discovery.png "width=500")

+Once the variables for target discovery have been configured the **Amazon Web Services** tile will say **Cloud target discovery enabled** and clicking the tile will redirect you to the Variables screen for the project where the target discovery variables can be edited if required.

 ## Tag cloud resources